 You’ve heard of some indexes—like the S&P 500 or the Dow Jones.
 An S&P 500 index fund chooses to own every stock in the S&P 500, regardless of its recent success or failure.
 Other indexes and index funds are less well-known.
 For example, some indexes track the energy industry, the automotive industry, or precious metals.

 History shows that index fund investing is very successful.
 One of the key reasons is that index funds charge meager fees.
-Since there is less expertise required—no “skilled” picking of winners and losers—there is no need to charge high fees.
+Since less expertise is required—no “skilled” picking of winners and losers—there is no need to charge high fees.

 2. Millionaire Investors Leverage Time